Malicious Pseudo-Ranging and Localization of Static LOS Wireless Users via Downlink Modulation Classification and Uplink Refinement: Performance Evaluation

 \subsection{Downlink Modulation Classification Results}

-The 2D CNN is trained for $10$ epochs to identify the modulation type out of four possible schemes: BPSK, QPSK, 16QAM, and 64QAM.
-The model comprises approximately $2.13$ million parameters and requires around $2$ minutes per epoch for training on a personal computer equipped with an Intel(R) Xeon(R) Gold 6230R CPU, operating at a clock frequency of $2.1$~GHz and with $256$~GB of RAM.
-The testing dataset that consists of intercepted downlink signals is created using three different locations for Eve to reflect realistic scenarios where Eve could be very near to or far from Alice/BS.
-The three Eve locations are at near, mid, and far distances from Alice depending upon the transmit power of Alice.
+During the training of 2D CNN, the validation accuracy increased steadily up to 10 epochs, beyond which signs of overfitting emerged.
+Therefore, training was limited to 10 epochs to ensure optimal generalization performance.
+The testing dataset consists of intercepted downlink signals, and is generated for three distances of Eve from Alice (i.e., near, mid, and far), which helps capture the three different SNRs observed by Eve due to three different locations of Eve.

-Table~\ref{tab:results_phase1} shows the classification accuracies of the CNN on the validation and testing datasets for the different considered frequency and transmit power values.
+Table~\ref{tab:results_phase1} shows the classification accuracies of the CNN on the validation and testing datasets for the different considered frequency bands, and for three different transmit power of Alice (with 10\% uncertainty).
 The validation accuracy exceeds $80\%$ for all the simulated scenarios.
 For the testing dataset, the accuracy of the model decreases significantly as Eve moves away from Alice, thereby reducing the SNR of the received signal at Eve.
 Moreover, with the increase in frequency, the total coverage area is reduced significantly owing to higher path loss at higher frequencies.
 Table~\ref{tab:results_phase1} illustrates that {\it Eve must stay close to Alice/BS in order to do high-quality pseudo-ranging while it intercepts the downlink signal}.
 This is because a near location of Eve results in accurate modulation classification, which in turn helps identify the correct location ring for Bob, and vice versa.
+Last but not the least, \textit{the uncertainty in the transmit power of Alice leads to a situation where different rings due to different modulation schemes used by Alice are overlapped}.
+However, this has almost no impact on the localization method detailed in Algorithm 1, due to the fact that the uplink phase is somewhat insensitive to the variations in the sizes of individual rings.